-How many times in your life do you get a chance to throw the deck up in the air and just watch where it all lands?
-I am now retired 2 1/2 years, a single former medical professional launched into a different life two years ago.
-The matrix of my former life suddenly became more mutable than I have ever known it to be.
+About 7 years ago, shortly after I retired, the matrix of my former life suddenly and unexpectedly became more fluid than it had ever been.
 I had no ties or obligations to a particular place.
 I remained a parent, but mostly at a distance.
-All the normal reference points of my identity and the behaviors that come with it either loosened or disappeared.
-I felt a rare and delicious lightness.
+All the normal reference points of identity and familiar behaviors either loosened or disappeared.
+In the midst of radical uncertainty, I felt an unfamiliar and delicious lightness.

-This is an exploration of what arises in every moment, spontaneous presence, seen through the lens of Buddhism and the offerings of my precious teachers.
-Abiding in the Two Truths— that all appearances, all perceptions and all phenomena are both real and arise spontaneously from nothing whatsoever; their essence empty, clear and unlimited–is the primary challenge.
+This tiny corner is an exploration of what arises in the moment, spontaneous presence, Being being Itself as Us, seen through the lens of Dzogchen ati-yoga and the offerings of my precious teachers.
+All appearances, all perceptions are both real and apparitions, arising spontaneously from the infinite potentiality of nothing whatsoever; their essence empty, clear, unitary, open and unlimited.

-This is the reality of appearance and the truth of emptiness, realized in the moment.
+This is the reality of appearance and the truth of emptiness.
 What possibilities does this open?
 What does such a condition call for? — a freshness, simplicity and joyful, open presence: the roots of authentic compassion-surely the important challenge for every life in every time.

 Who–or what–shall I become?
 An argonaut of the ineffable?
 A surfer on the turbulent poetics of decolonization, late-stage capitalism and advancing ecological devastation, responding in the most present and honest way possible to the emergence (and emergency) of this world.